ropensci/iheatmapr/CONTRIBUTING.md

 New features or improvements to the existing codebase or documentation are welcomed.
 Please use GitHub's pull request feature for proposing and submitting changes.

 New features or changes to existing features should mimic the style used for existing features.
 For example, if adding a new modular component that can be added onto a complex heatmap, the name of the new function should start with "add_".
-Additionally, iheatmapr uses the S4 OOP system, so additional functions should generally be writted as S4 methods.
+Additionally, iheatmapr uses the S4 OOP system, so additional functions should generally be written as S4 methods.

 If adding a new feature, a test should be added for that new feature, as well as an update to the vignette to document the new feature.
 The website documentation should also be updated using pkgdown.